jeffleeismyhero/devise-ios-fork/README.md

 ## UI Components

 At some point in your app you might want to prepare quick setup for your users and allow them to log in and sign up. **devise-ios** provides a handy view controller, called `DVSAccountRetrieverViewController`, which simplify that process.
-Here is simple example of usage:
+Here is small example how to use it:

 ```objc
 DVSAccountRetrieverViewController *logInController = [[DVSAccountRetrieverViewController alloc] initWithType:DVSRetrieverTypeLogIn fields:DVSAccountRetrieverFieldEmailAndPassword | DVSAccountRetrieverFieldProceedButton];